-alignment with both SB 198 and PROTECT requirements listed above, including the Justice40 requirement.
-Caltrans is increasing the resilience of projects in the SHOPP Program by funding the addition of climate resilience improvements to 42 SHOPP projects throughout the state.
+Caltrans implemented the STCAP in alignment with both SB 198 and PROTECT program requirements listed above, including the Justice40 requirement.
+Caltrans is increasing the resilience of projects in the SHOPP Program by funding the addition of climate resilience improvements to over forty SHOPP projects throughout the state.
 Improvements include, but are not limited to:

-- ~220 miles of roadway materials made more resilient to wildfire - ~65 upsized culverts to accommodate for increased peak flows - ~35 shade structures added as complete streets features to protect users from extreme heat in disadvantaged and lowincome communities - Four projects address sea level rise and cliff retreat on Highway 1

-STCAP projects are listed in the Project Priority List in Appendix F. [Note: to be added in final draft].
-Projects were initially screened using the APR data as a starting point.
-All projects advancing are vulnerable to climate impacts and include prioritized assets in the APRs or through a robust screening using other available climate change data such as Cal-Adapt.30 Additional considerations in selecting projects for funding include:
+- ~220 miles of roadway materials made more resilient to wildfire - ~65 upsized culverts to accommodate for increased peak flows - ~35 shade structures added as complete streets features to protect users from extreme heat in disadvantaged and lowincome communities - Four projects address sea level rise and cliff retreat on Highway 1 advancing are vulnerable to climate impacts and include prioritized assets in the APRs or through a robust screening using other available climate change data such as Cal-Adapt.35 Additional considerations in selecting projects for funding include: